Thor5487/battle-cats-rolls-local/README.md

 * Set up memcached and run `gem install dalli`
 * Use LRU cache so run `gem install lru_redux`

+### `sleepy_penguin` compile error on Mac

+If you hit into a compile error looks like this while compiling `sleepy_penguin` on Mac:

+    kqueue.c:408:19: error: incompatible function pointer types passing

+You can pass `-Wno-incompatible-function-pointer-types` to the C compiler to ignore this error.
+If you're installing via `bundle install`, you can pass this by setting:

+    bundle config build.sleepy_penguin --with-cflags=-Wno-incompatible-function-pointer-types

+Or you can also just install `sleepy_penguin` separately via:

+    gem install sleepy_penguin -- --with-cflags=-Wno-incompatible-function-pointer-types

+When you run `bundle install` it should reuse gems installed separately so either way it should work.
+If it's not reusing the gems, see the next section about setting up Ruby environment.

 ### Setting up Ruby environment

 I try not to be too prescriptive about how to set up Ruby environment because